simon04/wp2git/README.md

 ### Usage

-    $ wp2git.py article_name
+    $ wp2git.py [--bare] article_name

-`wp2git` will create a directory, in which a new bare `git` repository will be created.
+`wp2git` will create a directory, in which a new `git` repository will be created.
+The repository will contain a single file named `article_name.mw`, along with its entire edit history.

 Run `wp2git --help` for more options.